 The esophagus is a pipe which carries food and water from the mouth to the stomach.

-- Acid going back from stomach into the esophagus and causing heart burn and ulcers.
-These ulcers can bleed slowly or massively (massive bleeding is an emergency).
-This is called Gastro Esophageal Reflux Disease or GERD.
+- Acid going back from the stomach into the esophagus causes heartburn and ulcers.
+These ulcers can bleed slowly or massively (massive bleeding is an emergency), called Gastro-Esophageal Reflux Disease or GERD.
 Most cases are treated with medicines and lifestyle changes.
-A certain proportion of these patients will continue to have symptoms despite strong medicines and will benefit by a surgery called fundoplication done with VATS or Robotic Surgery.
+A certain proportion of these patients will continue to have symptoms despite vital medicines and will benefit from a surgery called fundoplication done with VATS or Robotic Surgery.

-At our center, we provide a wide range of minimally invasive and open surgical treatments for gastroesophageal reflux disease (GERD), achalasia, paraesophageal hernia, and Barrett’s esophagus and benign esophageal tumours.
-These are beneficial because, in some cases, they may eliminate the need for more complex surgeries, and in most cases, minimally invasive treatments reduce the patient’s length of hospital stay and shorten recovery time.
-We are specially trained in these methods to treat non-malignant esophageal diseases
+We provide a wide range of minimally invasive and open surgical treatments at our centre for GERD, achalasia, paraesophageal hernia, Barrett’s esophagus and benign esophageal tumours.
+These are beneficial because, in some cases, they may eliminate the need for more complex surgeries.
+In most cases, minimally invasive treatments reduce the patient’s length of hospital stay and shorten recovery time.
+We are specially trained in these methods to treat non-malignant esophageal diseases.